craftercms/docs/source/by-role/developer/composable/extensions/resources/plugin-dashboard-example.rst

 .. index:: Crafter Studio Dashboard Plugin Example, Studio Plugins, Plugins

-.. _newIa-plugin-dashboard-example:
+.. _plugin-dashboard-example:

 =======================================
 Crafter Studio Dashboard Plugin Example
 =======================================

 The dashboard contains different dashlets that show at a glance all items currently in workflow, all items recently modified by the current user, etc. Dashlets shown vary depending on the user's role.
-For more information on the Dashboard, see :ref:`here <newIa-project-dashboard>`
+For more information on the Dashboard, see :ref:`here <project-dashboard>`

 .. image:: /_static/images/content-author/project-dashboard.webp
    :align: center